Can You Safely Use Those Center LATCH Anchors?

 If you want to install your carseat in the center seating position with LATCH and your vehicle manual specifies that you have a set of dedicated lower anchors, go for it!
 It’ll likely be an easier installation for you.
 Don’t forget to check the label on the side of the carseat or the carseat manual for any LATCH weight limits, both rear- and forward-facing.

 If you don’t have a set of dedicated lower anchors and want to borrow the inside anchors from the outboard positions, check both the vehicle AND carseat manuals to see if both allow it.
-The verbiage may be subtle (see the Graco manual excerpt), so if you’re unsure, don’t hesitate to call customer service.
+The verbiage may be subtle (see the Graco manual excerpt), so if you’re unsure, don’t hesitate to contact customer service on social media or give them a call.
+And be careful that you’re not covering up the buckle to a seat belt you may need to use.

 Now that you know not to make the #4 mistake of borrowing lower LATCH anchors when you shouldn’t, it’s time to make sure that your child’s harness is snug enough, the chest clip is in the correct location, and the carseat is installed tightly enough.
 I’ve covered 2 of those mistakes in this article, so if you need a refresher on the others, take a glance at this blog: https://carseatblog.com/26763/carseatblog-quick-tip-proper-harness-tightness.